-TAXES ON KNOWLEDGE.-The Association for Promoting the Repeal of these Taxes will hold their ANNUAL PUBLIC MEETING at Exeter-hall, on Wednesday, December 1st.
+TAXES ON KNOWLEDGE.-The Association for Promoting the Repeal of these Taxes will hold their ANNUAL PUBLIC MEETING at Fxeter-hill, on Wednesday, December 1st.
 The Chair will be taken by DOUGLAS JERROLD.
-The Meeting will be addressed by Richard Cobden, M.P., T. Milner Gibson, M.P., Charles Knight, Rev. Thomas Spencer, M.A., Dr. John Watts, nf Manchester, and Samuel Wilderspin.
+The Meeting will be addressed by Richard Cobden, M.P., T. Milner Gibson, M.P., Charles Knight, Rev. Thomas Spencer, M.A., Dr. John Watts, of Manchester, and Samuel Wilderspin.

-Doors open at 6.
-Chair taken at 7.
+Doors open at G. Chair taken at 7.
 Platform tickets may be had of J. A. Novello, 69, Dean-street, Soho, and 24, Poultry; C. D. Collet, 20, Great Coram-street.

 THE O'CONNORVILLE ESTATE.-To be sold, the lease or freehold conveyance of the House and two acreform, late in the occupation of Thomas Martin Wheeler.
-The land is in first-rate condition, the barn and outbuildings are of a substantial character; the trees &c., mount of this kind of work to be done-begin with the are of a superior description, and there is an abundant orchard and open quarters first; Currants and Gooseberries I supply of water.
-The rent charge is very moderate it being decidedly the cheapest in reference to quality upon the Estate.
-For particulars apply to Thomas Martin Wheeler, the old wood cut away, reserving the shortening of the young 4, West-street, Soho.
-All letters must contain a postage stamp for reply.
+The land is in first-rate condition, the barn and outbuildings are of a substantial character; the trees &c., sre of a superior description, and there is an abundant supply of water.
+The rent harge is very moderate it being decidedly the cheapest in reference to quality upon the Estate.
+For particulars apply to Thomas Martin Wheeler, Agents required for the East, West, North, and South of the old wood cut away, reserving the shortening of the young 4, West-street, Soho.
+All letters must contain a postage London, and all parts of the country. stamp fer reply.